jtb324/pyphewas-package/README.md

 * **--phecode-version**: String telling which version of phecodes to use.
 This argument helps with mapping the PheCode ID to a description.
 The allowed values are "phecodeX", "phecode1.2", and "phecodeX_who".
 Most users will only need to use either the PhecodeX or Phecode1.2 option.

-## Optional Inputs:
+## Optional Inputs

 Although these arguments are not required for runtime, some combination of them will general be used to make the analysis either more rigorous, more robust, or more fine tuned for the exact question being asked.

 * **--min-phecode-count**: Minimum number of phecodes an individual is required to have in order to be considered a case for a phecode.
 Default value is 2.
 Under default settings, all individuals with 1 occurence of the phecode are excluded from the regression.
 If this value is set to 1 then there are no excluded individuals.